CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 # Create Alternate Schedule

 ## Functionality
+In addition to the main model schedule created by the user, the user will have the option to create a secondary, or backup schedule in the situation where course slots for one or all periods run out.
+When creating the alternate schedule, the main schedule can be copied over for modification and swapping of courses into different periods.

 ## Design
+The design will mirror that of the model scheduler of the main schedule, but courses or periods will be marked as alternates to distinguish with the main schedule.

 ## QA
+The alternate schedule will be tested by ensuring that it is separate from the main schedule with the placement of courses not encountering time conflicts.

 # Saving Schedules Made
 ## Functionality
+Once a valid schedule is constructed by the user, the user will be given the choice to save and store it for later reference and viewing.

 ## Design
+Saving schedules will be done by storing the completed schedules in the database, identified by an id.
+The user will have access by signing into an account in a login page and a list of stored schedules will be shown to the user if any saved schedules are available for viewing.

 ## QA
+The saving of schedules will be test by ensuring user data remains the same as long as it is saved, is separate from other user's schedules, and by ensuring continued access until the user would like to delete the schedule.

 # Select A/B Day
 ## Functionality